open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 - You may only perform each action once per activation.
 - If you start your activation with only 1 Command Point available, roll a d6, on a roll of a 1 this last Command Point is lost.
 This still counts as your activation.

+When you activate a unit, you first declare the actions you are going to perform and the order in which you will perform them.
+You then pay the appropriate cost from the unit's Command Points, but you do not have to spend all of them in one activation.
+Keep in mind the following restrictions:

+- You must spend at least 2 Command Points per activation, unless your unit has only 1 Command Point remaining.
+- You may spend a maximum of 4 Command Points per activation.
+- You may only perform each action once per activation.
+- If you begin your activation with only 1 Command Point remaining, roll a d6.
+On a roll of 1, this last Command Point is lost, and this still counts as your activation.

 ### Action: Move

-When you take a Move action each model in your unit can be moved up to it's Movement attribute in inches.
-Each model in the unit is moved according to the rules outlined below and the unit must finish this action in formation.

-When moving a model always measure from the same point on the base to ensure no part of the model moves more than the allowed distance.
-Models should always be moved in a straight line along their forward facing but may be pivoted on the spot as often as needed.
+During a Move action, each model in a unit can move up to its Movement attribute in inches, as long as the unit finishes in formation.
+Always measure from the same point on the base to avoid moving any part of the model beyond the allowed distance.
+Models move in a straight line along their forward facing, but may pivot on the spot as needed.

-There are some points to remember when moving:

-- A model may not move over the base of any enemy models but may move over the base of a friendly model so long as it can finish it's movement without any bases overlapping.
+Models cannot move over the base of any enemy models, but can move over friendly models' bases as long as they don't overlap when they finish moving.
+Models should not move outside of the game board, any that do so are immediately destroyed.
-- A model may not be moved out of the boundary of your battlefield.

 #### Terrain

-When you move your models they will often find different types of terrain in their path, most of which they will have to move around as they cannot pass through it.

-There are several types of terrain that can affect how your models move and these are covered in the Advanced Rules section later in this book.
+During the movement phase, models may encounter various types of terrain, which may impede their movement.
+There are different types of terrain, each with specific rules that can affect the movement of models.
+For more information on terrain rules, please refer to the Advanced Rules section.

 ### Action: Advance

-An Advance action follows the same rules as a Move action but must be taken immediately after a Move Action.
+An Advance action follows the same rules as a Move action but must be taken immediately after a Move action.

 ### Action: Attack

-When a unit takes an attack action you begin by declaring which models in your unit will target which enemy units and which weapons you will be using.
-A model that has more than one weapon may only use one when making an attack.
-You may choose different targets for each of your models in a unit.

-If you have any enemy units within 1 inch of your unit you must choose one of those as your target.
+When your unit takes an attack action, you declare which models in your unit will target which enemy units and which weapons you will use.
+Each model can use only one weapon.
+You may choose different targets for each model in your unit.
+If there are any enemy units within 1 inch of your unit, you must choose one of them as your target.

-Before rolling any dice for the attack you need to determine if you have line of sight to your target, if they are in range, and if they are a valid target.
-You may change which models are targeting which units while checking this but once you start rolling dice for an attack you may no longer change any of your targets.
+Before rolling any dice, you need to determine if you have line of sight to your target and if it is in range.
+You may change which models are targeting which units while checking this, but once you start rolling dice, you can no longer change your targets.

 #### Line of Sight

-For each target unit you determine your line of sight through any model in your unit that is targeting that unit.
-Check, from the perspective of that model (i.e. by bending down and looking through the model), to see if it can see models in the enemy unit.
-The result of this check will be either clear, obstructed, or blocked.

-You can ignore intervening models in the attacking and target units when determining line of sight.
+To determine line of sight, you check if any model in your unit that is targeting the unit can see models in the enemy unit.
+You can ignore intervening models in both the attacking and target units.
+Check this by looking through the model at tabletop level.

-- If you can see at least 1 model completely unobstructed in the target unit then you have a clear line of sight to that unit.
+- If you can see at least one model in the target unit without any obstruction, you have a **clear** line of sight.
-- If you can see at least 1 model in the target unit, but every model you can see is at least partially obscured by terrain, then you have an obstructed line of sight.
+- If you can see at least one model in the target unit, but none without obstruction, you have an **obstructed** line of sight.
-- If any of the models in the enemy unit are partially obscured by another unit, or if you cannot see any of the models in the enemy unit, then you have a blocked line of sight.
+- If any models in the enemy unit are partially obscured by another unit, or you cannot see any models in the enemy unit, you have a **blocked** line of sight.
+- If you are attacking a unit within 1 inch and can see any models in the unit then it always counts as a **clear** line of sight.

 #### Check Range